pcqnt/ovh-networkInterfaceController-poller/README.md

 For each mac address of the servers , it will query upload/download speeds , packets per second and errors.
 The result is inserted into a time-series database (InfluxDB).

 This script can be launched from an hourly CRON.

+A docker file is provided to run the script in Docker (useful if InfluxDB is only accessible on a docker network), to be launched with docker :

+docker build -t ovh-network-poller && docker run -it --rm --network=influxdb-network --name ovh-network-poller ovh-network-poller